CalebFenton/simplify/README.md

 git submodule update --init --recursive
 ```

-NOTE: The previous steps does not apply to Windows users, because no command-line method allow user to clone/get a github repository.

-Then, to build a single jar:
+Then, to build a single jar which contains all dependencies:

 ```bash
 ./gradlew fatjar
 ```

-The Simplify jar will be in ``simplify/build/libs/``.
-You can test it's working by simplifying the obfuscated-example app.
-Here's how you'd run it (you may need to rename the output simplify jar file to simplify.jar if the name doesn't match):
+The Simplify jar will be in `simplify/build/libs/`.
+You can test it's working by simplifying the provided [obfuscated-example app](https://github.com/CalebFenton/simplify/tree/master/simplify/Obfuscated).
+Here's how you'd run it (you may need change `simplify.jar`):

 ```bash
 java -jar simplify/build/libs/simplify.jar -it 'org/cf' simplify/obfuscated-example